cadr10/extended_openai_conversation/README.md

 # Extended OpenAI Conversation
 This is custom component of Home Assistant.
+This fork only supports anythingllm API.
+OpenAI compatible API restricts some of anythingllm's capabilities.

 Derived from [OpenAI Conversation](https://www.home-assistant.io/integrations/openai_conversation/) with some new features such as call-service.